zhengaq/TabPFN/tests/README.md

 1. `TestModelConsistency`: Verifies that TabPFN models produce consistent predictions
    - Uses standardized datasets (Iris, Breast Cancer, Boston Housing, Diabetes)
    - Creates models with fixed random seeds
-   - Computes hashes of model predictions
+   - Computes statistical summaries of model predictions
-   - Compares hashes against known reference values
+   - Compares statistics against known reference values

-2. `TestHashRobustness`: Verifies that our hash function correctly detects changes
+2. `TestStatsRobustness`: Verifies that our statistical approach correctly detects changes
-   - Confirms that the hash changes when input data changes
+   - Confirms that statistics change when input data changes significantly
-   - Confirms that the hash changes when model configuration changes
+   - Confirms that statistics change when model configuration changes
    - Tests both classifiers and regressors

+### Cross-Platform Consistency

+TabPFN uses a statistical approach to verify model consistency that works reliably across different:
+- Operating systems (Windows, macOS, Linux)
+- Hardware architectures (x86, ARM, etc.)
+- Python versions
+- NumPy versions

+Instead of relying on exact hash values (which can be brittle due to platform-specific floating-point differences), our approach computes key statistical properties of model predictions:
+1. **Distribution statistics** - min, max, mean, median, standard deviation
+2. **Percentiles** - p10, p25, p75, p90 capture the distribution shape
+3. **Output shape** - ensures the dimensionality remains consistent

+The tests allow for small variations (1% relative tolerance) in these statistics to account for inevitable floating-point differences across platforms, while still detecting any meaningful changes in model behavior.
+This approach provides a good balance between:
+- Being strict enough to catch real regressions or changes in model behavior
+- Being flexible enough to avoid false positives from harmless platform-specific variations

 ### When a Consistency Test Fails

 When a consistency test fails, it means the model's behavior has changed.
 The failure message includes:

-1. The expected hash from the reference
+1. The expected statistic that differs from the reference
-2. The actual hash from your current code
+2. The actual statistic from your current code
+3. The difference between them
-3. Instructions for how to proceed
+4. Instructions for how to proceed

 ### Managing Intentional Model Changes